Themes

 Print and or write numbers from one to five (or ten) on index cards.
 Hold up a card and let children pretend to be frogs and hop the number of times indicated ont he card.
 Clap your hand and count the hops.

-Frog Finger Plays:
+Frog Rhymes and Finger Plays:

 Five little frogs sitting on a well.
 (Hold up five fingers.)